 Fair Value Measurements.
 The School System categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are significant other observable inputs, and Level 3 inputs are significant observable inputs.
-At year end, the School System does not have recurring fair value measurements.
+The School System has the following recurring fair value measurements as of June 30, 2023: